Jerry's Painting

 "Jerry's Painting" is the eleventh episode of the American comedy television series Parks and Recreation's third season, and the 41st overall episode of the series.
 It originally aired on NBC in the United States on April 28, 2011.
 In the episode, Jerry creates a painting of a topless Greek goddess that resembles Leslie, and Leslie tries to protect it from a conservative activist who wants it banned.
 Meanwhile, Ben moves in with Andy and April, then tries to teach them how to live like adults.

 The episode was written by Norm Hiscock and directed by Dean Holland.
 The original broadcast ran 10 minutes longer than usual because it followed an extended episode of The Office, which featured the last appearance by lead actor Steve Carell.
 "Jerry's Painting" featured appearances by recurring guest stars Darlene Hunt as activist Marcia Langman, and Jay Jackson as reporter Perd Hapley.
 Mara Marini also portrayed Brandi Maxxxx, a porn star who publicly defends the painting.

 Nielsen ratings were expected to be high for "Jerry's Painting" due to the lead-in from The Office.
 However, it was only seen by an estimated 4.71 million household viewers, a drop from the previous episode, "Soulmates".
 The episode received generally positive reviews.

-KUAM aired the episode on Sunday, May 1, 2011 due to The Royal Wedding, which aired the next morning on most NBC Stations, preempting the episode.
+KUAM aired the episode on Sunday, May 1, 2011, due to The Royal Wedding, which aired the next morning on most NBC Stations, preempting the episode.

 Plot

-Leslie (Amy Poehler) feels powerless at work because a policy by Chris (Rob Lowe) forbidding workplace romances is preventing her from dating Ben (Adam Scott).
+Leslie feels powerless at work because a policy by Chris forbidding workplace romances is preventing her from dating Ben.
 Meanwhile, now that he is staying in Pawnee permanently, Ben decides to move out of the motel where he has been living.
-Andy (Chris Pratt) and April (Aubrey Plaza) offer him a spare room in their house, since their previous roommate moved out and left the house to them.
+Andy and April offer him a spare room in their house, since their previous roommate moved out and left the house to them.
 Although the two have been living by themselves for only a week, the house is a complete mess with no everyday items like plates or utensils available.
 Ben decides to teach a reluctant Andy and April how to properly live like adults.

 Meanwhile, the parks employees attend an art show exhibiting paintings that will later be hung in government buildings.
-Jerry (Jim O'Heir) displays his painting of the fictional topless centaur Greek goddess Diaphena, which looks exactly like Leslie.
+Jerry displays his painting of the fictional topless centaur Greek goddess Diaphena, which looks exactly like Leslie.
 Jerry explains he subconsciously painted Leslie while thinking about powerful women.
 Instead of being embarrassed, Leslie feels empowered by the painting.
 Tom, however, is humiliated because a pot-bellied cherub in the painting shares his likeness.
-The next day, local conservative activist Marcia Langman (Darlene Hunt) compares the painting to bestiality, deems it unsuitable for a government setting and demands it be destroyed.
+The next day, local conservative activist Marcia Langman compares the painting to bestiality, deems it unsuitable for a government setting and demands it be destroyed.